If you can't find the information you're looking for and still have questions, please don't hesitate to contact us. We're here to help.

 I don’t have a background in design—can I still apply?

 Yes.
 Our first professional degrees (MArch I, MLA I, MUP) do not require a previous design background, although a four-year bachelor of arts or bachelor of science degree, or its equivalent, is required in order to apply.
-For architecture and landscape architecture you will need to submit a portfolio as part of the admissions process; however, some preparation in drawing will be needed.
-Master in Urban Planning applicants do not need to submit a portfolio.
+For architecture and landscape architecture you will need to submit a portfolio as part of the admissions process.

 Do I need to take specific courses during my undergraduate studies to prepare to apply?